 The good news is that, for many of us, life insurance payouts are considered the reimbursement of a loss and not additional income.
 Thus, they likely will not be taxable.

 Payout to beneficiaries: If you were to pass away, the payout your beneficiary would receive may not be taxed.
 Since this type of revenue is considered the reimbursement of a loss, the IRS does not view it as income and doesn't require it to be reported.
+Is life insurance tax deductable?
+The beneficiary does not need to deduct the tax becuase there is no tax on the payout of most life insurance policies.
 There can be some exceptions to this rule (for instance, a large estate), but we'll cover that below.

 Payout to a spouse: Your spouse is exempt from paying any taxes on a life insurance payout, even if estate taxes would normally apply.

 Cash value gains: Some permanent life insurance policies may pay out not only a large sum upon an insured's death, but are also designed to increase in cash value through investments paid by the owner.
 Any increases, or investments, in the cash value of the policy are not considered income and will not be taxed.